 Often, I see men pushing carts smaller than most North American grocery carts (and far less sturdy) piled with rubbish collected from the streets of Deir’s neighbourhoods and camps.
 I’m told that this inadequate collection system is also the UNRWA’s system.
 The men, pushing their unstable, overflowing carts on broken streets, repeatedly stop to pick up bundles and pieces of fallen trash, doing so with remarkable dignity nonetheless.
 But it seems there could be a better push-vehicle for their work, to at least save them doing their work twice as they go.

-Before 9 am in Deir, most shops in our neighbourhood aren’t open.
+Before 9 am in Deir, most shops in the neighbourhood aren’t open.
 In Gaza City and in Deir’s “downtown” (a few more shops makes it a hub) area, some of the food shops are open—selling falafels and foul (mashed beans, garlic, hot pepper, olive oil…)—as are the roadside coffee and tea stands—cup of coffee or tea for the equivalent of 25 cents.

 One day, as I pass the UN food aid depot, a woman ahead of me walks with a plastic bag of white, nutrition-devoid bread balanced comfortably on her head.
 Yes, Gaza gets food aid (as much as people here just want to work, earn a living, be self-sufficient, farm their land and grow the grains they used to…), but what is the value of the starchy white flour doled out to make flatbread?
 Good for scooping up nutrition-dense olive oil and soups, but it itself is worthless and high in sugar.